-Monsoons are a seasonal phenomenon responsible for producing the majority of wet season rainfall within the tropics.
-The precipitation characteristics over the Asian-Australian, American and African monsoons can be viewed as an integrated global monsoon system, associated with a global-scale atmospheric overturning circulation (Trenberth et al., 2000).
+Monsoons are a seasonal phenomenon responsible for producing the majority of summer rainfall within the tropics.
+The precipitation characteristics over The Asian-Australian, American and African monsoons can be viewed as an integrated global monsoon system, associated with a global-scale atmospheric overturning circulation (Trenberth et al., 2000).
 In Section 14.2.1, changes in precipitation of the global monsoon system are assessed.
-Changes in regional monsoons are assessed in Sections 14.2.2 to 14.2.4.
+Changes in regional monsoons are assessed in Sections 14.2.2-14.2.4.